 - 8-week course sessions

-- College Scorecard: This government tool allows you to search for and compare colleges based on various metrics, including cost, graduation rates, and available programs.
-Visit College Scorecard.
+- Use College Scorecard: This official U.S. Department of Education tool lets you compare colleges by cost, graduation rate, and available degree programs.
+Visit College Scorecard

 - Accreditation Bodies: Check whether programs are accredited by recognized agencies such as the American Psychological Association (APA) for doctorate-level psychology programs.
 The Council for Higher Education Accreditation (CHEA) can help verify institutional accreditation.